MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-windows-11.md

 > [!IMPORTANT]
 > Power Automate Desktop has been renamed to Power Automate desktop app.
 To find more information about the renaming, please visit the respective blog post.

 Windows 11 provides RPA integration through the preinstalled Power Automate desktop app.
-Power Automate desktop app is a low-code application that enables home and business users to optimize their workflows and automate repetitive and time-consuming tasks.
+Power Automate is a low-code platform that enables home and business users to optimize their workflows and automate repetitive and time-consuming tasks.

 Any Windows user can build flows without the need for coding experience.
 A collection of more than 400 pre-made actions and a recorder that captures mouse and keyboard functions make RPA intuitive for both regular and power users.